1999 MLS All-Star Game

 The 1999 Major League Soccer All-Star Game was the 4th Major League Soccer All-Star Game, played on July 17, 1999, at Qualcomm Stadium in San Diego, California.
 The MLS Western All-Stars defeated the MLS Eastern All-Stars, 6–4, in front of 23,227 fans at Qualcomm Stadium in San Diego.
+While Major League Soccer did not have a team in San Diego at the time of the game, it would eventually place a team in the city called San Diego FC in 2023 that began play in 2025.